CNAS Commencement 2024

 CNAS Student Participants

-Student Commencement Speakers
+Student Commencement Speaker

 National Anthem and UCR Alma Mater Performers

-Major: Cell, Molecular, and Developmental Biology
+Major: Cell, Molecular, and Developmental Biology, B.S.

 Student Marshals